5 Things You Need to Know About Zika Virus

 - We do know the virus can stay in semen longer than in blood.

 - To help prevent spreading Zika from sex, you can use condoms, correctly from start to finish, every time you have sex.
-This includes vaginal, anal and oral (mouth-to-penis) sex.
+This includes vaginal, anal and oral (mouth-to-penis, mouth-to-vagina or mouth-to-anus) sex.
 Not having sex is the only way to be sure that someone does not get sexually transmitted Zika virus.